Waterbury Dam

-The Waterbury Dam was built between 1935-1938 by 2,000 men working for the Corps of Engineers, United States Army, to serve as one of three dams to control the flow of Little River, Vermont, Winooski River and its tributaries.
+The Waterbury Dam was built between 1935 and 1938 by 2,000 men working for the Corps of Engineers, United States Army, to serve as one of three dams to control the flow of Little River, Vermont, Winooski River and its tributaries.
 In 1927, flood waters from the Winooski River killed over 55 people and caused an estimated $13,000,000 in damage.
-Along with flood control, the dam also generates electric energy, generating an average of 15000000 kWh annually.
+Along with flood control, the dam generates electric energy, generating an average of 15000000 kWh annually.

 The 1845 ft long dam is filled with 2200000 cuyd of material, including 3490 cuyd of clay in its center portion.
-The rocks, which serve as the dam's walls, were hand placed during the dam's original construction in 1938.
+The rocks, which serve as the dam's walls, were hand-placed during the dam's original construction in 1938.
 The dam was modified in 1957 and 1958 to provide for increased security.

 The dam and the reservoir it creates, the Waterbury Reservoir, are located in the town of Waterbury in northwestern Washington County.